Best Cotswolds Itinerary | 1 Day in England’s Countryside

 Cirencester

-“The Capital of the Cotswolds”, Cirencester is a market town with a warm community spirit.
-In the Roman age, this area was the second largest town in England.
+“The Capital of the Cotswolds,” Cirencester is a market town with a warm community spirit.
+In the Roman age, this area was the second-largest town in England.
 In medieval times, it grew successful as a result of the wool trade.

 If markets are your thing, you’ll love this village.
 Market Place holds regular markets like the Farmers Market and the Charter Market.
-Corn Hall also runs markets often and includes a garden bazaar, antique market, and craft market.
+Corn Hall also runs markets often and includes a garden bazaar, an antique market, and a craft market.

 There are charming courtyards to discover and special boutiques.
 If you want to step away from the commercial, then leave the main streets and check out the hidden gems.